Philosophical-Language-Group/tnil-freedoc/docs/_generated/morpho/case.rst

 Relational cases
 ----------------

+TODO

-There are 16 Relational cases.
-TODO more
+There are 16 Relational cases:

 - `Referential`_ - *“pertaining to X”*
 - `Correlative`_ - *abstract association*